SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

 ## Utilizing the Split Window Feature

-Utilizing the Split Window Feature: For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

    ![08](./Images/GS3.png)